Is this the end of the Facebook News Feed for pages?

 Live videos generally lead to conversation amongst followers as well as Facebook wanting more people to use live video.
 We believe live video should be included weekly into a pages content calendar.

-Facebook says it wants to make your time on Facebook well spent.
+Facebook says it wants to make your time on the site well spent.
 Their focus from the beginning has always been to connect people.
-It seems they are using this as the excuse to make businesses pay to use Facebook and therefore keep their shareholders happy.
+It seems they are using this as the excuse to make businesses pay to use the social network and therefore keep their shareholders happy.

 In summary, businesses will no longer be able to benefit from organic reach.
 To achieve similar results as previously achieved with organic reach, they will need to spend from about R2000pm upwards on boosted posts and clicks-to-website.